AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-composition-document-1-intro.md

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [Composition](http://hl7.org/fhir/R4/composition.html) that are supported.

-Where a more specific document composition profile is applicable, e.g. shared health summary or personal health notes, an implementation **SHALL** ensure the Resource conforms to that specific profile as per **ADHA-FHIR-CONF-08**.
+Where a more specific document composition profile is applicable, e.g. shared health summary, an implementation **SHALL** ensure the resource conforms to that specific profile.

 This profile supports the equivalent of all HL7 CDA conformance levels for a clinical document as defined in the Agency's Common Conformance Profile for Clinical Documents.